Red 40 and Regret: Why RFK Jr. Is Coming for Food Dyes

 Let’s break down what’s happening, what these dyes are really doing to us, and why this might be the beginning of a very colorful (and possibly cleaner) revolution in our snacks, cereals, and processed food aisle.

-In April 2025, RFK Jr. called for a federal phase-out of synthetic food dyes like Red 40, Yellow 5, and Blue 1, citing their potential links to:
+In April 2025, RFK Jr. called for a federal phase-out of synthetic food dyes like Red 40, Yellow 5, and Blue 1, citing their potential links to hyperactivity in children, behavioral issues, inflammatory responses, and yes, even cancer in some animal studies!

-He’s pushing for label transparency and potential bans or restrictions on dyes that have long been controversial (but still legal) in the U.S.
+He’s pushing for label transparency and potential bans or restrictions on dyes that have long been controversial (but for whatever reason are still legal) in the U.S.

 While this might sound like a fringe food fight, it’s actually backed by a lot of scientists, pediatricians, and global health comparisons.